kenretto/crudman/README.md

 # Example
 Because only gorm is implemented now, take gorm as an example

+- For a complete example, you can view the example directory

 - Build a data structure
 ```go
     type user struct {